P3Modding/p3modding.github.io/src/ch02-01-wares.md

     Carbine = 0x17,
 }
 ```
-Although the militia weapon are part of the wares enum, the game often uses loops and mapping arrays that exclude them.
+Although the militia weapons are part of the wares enum, the game often uses loops and mapping arrays that exclude them.

 ## Ware Scaling
 The amounts P3 displays in-game are not the values the game uses under the hood.